AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/text-parser.md

 For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

-## Text parser modules and their fields
+## [!UICONTROL Text parser] modules and their fields

-When you configure Text parser modules, [!DNL Adobe Workfront Fusion] displays the fields listed below.
-Along with these, additional Text parser fields might display, depending on factors such as your access level in the app or service.
+When you configure [!UICONTROL Text parser] modules, [!DNL Adobe Workfront Fusion] displays the fields listed below.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).